DavidCheng90/Fifth-Dimension-Warriors/README.md

 4.)
 Open "Fifth_Dimension_Warriors.sln" file to view source code.

-(NOTE: The source code will have a few errors related to resources (e.g. sprite images, songs, etc.) since they were not included due to file size reasons.)
+(NOTE: The source code will have a few errors related to resources (e.g. sprite images, songs, etc.) as they were not included for file size reasons.)